zaihl/Hackathon_Delilfast/README.md

 ## Problem Statement

 In today's fast-paced world, timely product delivery is crucial for customer satisfaction.
 However, many customers face delays in receiving their orders, especially in remote areas, due to limited delivery partner options.
-Traditional systems, like eKart for Flipkart, often lead to delayed deliveries.
+Traditional systems, like eKart for Flipkart, often lead to limited possibilities.

 ## Solution